Botany Bay Beach, Broadstairs, Kent

 St Mary’s Bay photo by Tim Sheerman-Chase creative commons

-For a superb adventure out at the seaside you can’t go far wrong if you went to St Marys Bay Beach, a simply fantastic Kent beach; with silky sands and clear waters it already shapes itself up to be a splendid place to visit.
-It sits between the ocean and the lovely town of St Mary’s Bay, a great little residential town full of treats and places to explore after a long hard day out on the beach.
+For a superb adventure out at the seaside, you can’t go far wrong if you go to St Marys Bay Beach, a simply fantastic Kent beach; with silky sands and clear waters it already shapes itself up to be a splendid place to visit.
+It sits between the ocean and the lovely town of St Mary’s Bay, a great little residential town full of treats and places to explore after a long, hard day out on the beach.

-The above are our top 4 selected best beaches in Kent, but if you haven’t found what you were looking for or you want to find out even more interesting beaches in Kent, then visit our full guide to Kent coast.
+The above are our top 4 selected best beaches in Kent, but if you haven’t found what you were looking for or want to find out even more interesting beaches in Kent, then visit our Kent Guide.